 Your child will probably be able to read many of these books on their own, but they might need a little help with some of them.
 As they are working through the 1st grade reading list, keep in mind the “five finger” test – have your child read a page aloud to you, if she misses more than five words on a page, the book may be too challenging.
 Don’t let your child get frustrated with their summer reading goals.
 Switch back and forth between the more challenge books, which you can read aloud, and the easier books they can read independently.

-To keep track of your child’s reading this summer, download our printable 1st grade books checklist at the bottom of this post.
+To keep track of your child’s reading, download our printable 1st grade books checklist at the bottom of this post.

 1st Grade Books